lesenther/phasePlot/README.md

 ```

 ## Plot Data
-Data to create the plot is in JSON format.
+Data to create the plot is in JSON format and should get put into the textarea container.
 Here's an example:

 ```javascript
 {